chizzletaz/BakeAndBinge/Testing.md

 **Error 404 handler page**
 Expected:
-The user gets a error 404 page when a page can't be displayed and can get back by clickin a button.
+The user gets a error 404 page when a page can't be displayed and can get back by clicking a button.

 Testing:
 1. Go to any page.
-2. In the browser's address bar, remove one or more characters and press enter.
+2. In the browser's address bar, remove one or more characters from the end and press enter.
 3. Confirm a message 404 page is shown, without navbar and footer.
 4. Confirm there is a button 'click here to get back' at the bottom of the page.
 5. Click the button and confirm you are redirected to the home page of the website.